EndPointCorp/end-point-blog/2021/08/kubernetes.md

 ENTRYPOINT ["tail", "-f", "/dev/null"]
 ```

 The first takewaway from this production Dockerfile is that it is simpler, when compared to the development one.
-The image here is based on the official `dotnet/sdk` instead of the one from `vscode/devcontainers/dotnet`.
+The image here is based on the official `dotnet/sdk` instead of the dev-ready one from `vscode/devcontainers/dotnet`.
 Also, this Dockerfile just copies all the source code into a `/source` directory within the image.
-This is because we want to "ship" the image with everything it needs to work without much manual intervention.
+This is because we want to "ship" the image with everything it needs to work without too much manual intervention.
 Also, we won't be editing code live on the container, as opposed to how we set up the dev variant which allowed that.
 So we just copy the files over instead of leaving them out to provision them later via volumes.
 We'll see how that pans out later.

-Now that we have our production Dockerfile, we can built an image with it and push it to the registry so that Kubernetes can use it.
+Now that we have our production Dockerfile, we can build an image with it and push it to the registry so that Kubernetes can use it.
 So, save that file as `Dockerfile.prod` (or just use the one that's already in the repo), and run the following commands:

 Build the image with: